afreemannc/jirclemud/prompt/README.md

   - select: select field, only accepts input from pre-defined list of options
   - multi-text: multi-line text field.
 Accepts one or more lines of text. (@@ to end input)
   - multi-select: select field, accepts one or more input options from predefined list
+  - value: hidden field designed to pass a set value straight through to fieldValues

 ### Text field
 Single line text field